enderfree/EVM/README.md

 - Safe (disable digestion)
 - Enjoy Preysence (Disable digestion and grants recreation to the pred)
 - Relaxing (Disable digestion and grants recreation to the prey)
+- Prison (disable digestion, but never release (should probably change how it works))
 - Tending (digestion tend to wounds (opi))
 - Heal (digestion heal (very opi))
 - Heal+ (digestion tend + heal + heal scars (very opi))